THE DOLLY PARTON DISCOGRAPHY

 Content

-The album's title track, "Coat of Many Colors", tells of how Dolly's mother stitched together a coat for her out of rags given to the family.
-As she sewed, she told Dolly the biblical story of Joseph and his coat of many colors.
-The excited young Dolly, "with patches on my britches and holes in both my shoes," rushed to school, "just to find the others laughing and making fun of me" for wearing a coat made of rags.
-"Traveling Man" involves an unusual love triangle between a traveling salesman, a woman, and her mother.
-The album was written entirely by Dolly except for three tracks written by Porter Wagoner.
+The title track of the album, "Coat of Many Colors," narrates the story of how Dolly's mother crafted a coat for her from scraps provided to the family.
+While sewing, she recounted the biblical tale of Joseph and his coat of many colors.
+An enthusiastic young Dolly, "with patches on my britches and holes in both my shoes," hurried to school, only to discover that her peers were laughing and mocking her for wearing a coat made from rags.
+"Traveling Man" presents a unique love triangle involving a traveling salesman, a woman, and her mother.
+The entirety of the album was penned by Dolly, with the exception of three songs written by Porter Wagoner.

 Dolly has also re-recorded "Coat of Many Colors" a few times.
 She provided harmony vocals, along with Alison Krauss & Union Station, on Shania Twain's cover for the 2003 tribute album, Just Because I'm a Woman: Songs of Dolly Parton.
 She recorded a new version for inclusion on the 2007 UK compilation, Singer, Songwriter & Legendary Performer.
 She recorded another version for her 2012 audiobook, Dream More: Celebrate the Dreamer in You.
 Another version was recorded for Dolly's 2017 children's album, I Believe in You.